tchx84/Gameeky/docs/basics/en/welcome.md

 #### Game logic properties

-These properties determine how Entities behave and interact with other Entities, e.g. different combinations of these properties will determine whether an Entity is acting as a static stone or a living foe.
+These properties determine how Entities behave and interact with other Entities, e.g. Different combinations of these properties will determine whether an Entity is acting as a static stone or a living foe.

 Although there two dozen properties, a few of these require special attention here:

 * The **identifier** must be unique among all the Entities of the same project.
 * An Entity is always in one and a single **state**, e.g. *Idling*, *Moving*, *Destroyed*, etc. The state can change by performing different actions, by intrinsic or extrinsic means.
 * An Entity is always pointing to one and a single **direction**.
 It can be *North*, *East*, *South* or *West*.
-* An Entity state can be changed intrinsically by **actuators** that provide predefined logic to Entities, e.g. a **Roams** actuator will move the Entity in random directions, and a **Destroys** actuator will flag the Entity for removal from the Scene when its durability reaches zero.
+* An Entity state can be changed intrinsically by **actuators** that provide predefined logic to Entities, e.g. A **Roams** actuator will move the Entity in random directions, and a **Destroys** actuator will flag the Entity for removal from the Scene when its durability reaches zero.
-* All Entity properties coexist in a single system and therefore some behaviors can emerge from different combinations of these properties, e.g. the speed in which an Entity can move it's determined by its **weight** and its **strength**, while the total weight of an Entity depends on the weight of the Entity its holding, and so on.
+* All Entity properties coexist in a single system and therefore some behaviors can emerge from different combinations of these properties, e.g. The speed in which an Entity can move it's determined by its **weight** and its **strength**, while the total weight of an Entity depends on the weight of the Entity its holding, and so on.

 #### Graphics

 Entities are represented on screen through 2D graphics, which can be static or animated.

-These graphics are assigned to specific combinations of state and direction, e.g. a specific animation will be rendered when an Entity is *Moving* to the *West*, while another animation will be rendered when the same Entity is *Idling* to the *South*.
+These graphics are assigned to specific combinations of state and direction, e.g. An specific animation will be rendered when an Entity is *Moving* to the *West*, while another animation will be rendered when the same Entity is *Idling* to the *South*.

-All Entities **must** provide a *Default* graphic, e.g. to visualize it on the Scene Editor.
+All Entities **must** provide a *Default* graphic, e.g. To visualize it on the Scene Editor.

 #### Sounds

-Similarly to graphics, Entities can emit sounds when in specific states, e.g. a footsteps sound is played when the Entity is *Moving*.
+Similarly to graphics, Entities can emit sounds when in specific states, e.g. Footsteps sound is played when the Entity is *Moving*.
 Only states are taken into account, the Entity direction takes no part in sounds.

 There aren't *Default* sounds, as sounds are optional.